Felix Mächtle

 Recent Publications

-(2025).
-Trace Gadgets: Minimizing Code Context for Machine Learning-Based Vulnerability Prediction. arXiv preprint arXiv:2504.13676.
+(2026).
+Trace Gadgets: Minimizing Code Context for Machine Learning-Based Vulnerability Prediction.
+21st ACM ASIA Conference on Computer and Communications Security (ACM ASIACCS 2026).